maricard18/42-webserv/README.md

 ## 💫 **Testing**

-This project was tested using self-made tests, you can find some of them in the `tests` folder. <br><br>
+This project was tested using self-made tests <br>
-If you wish to access some of these tests, please send us a message on Slack.
+You can find some of them in the `tests` folder. <br>

 ---
 > Feel free to ask me any questions through Slack (**maricard**). <br>